ddoodev/discordoo/packages/client/README.md

 # `@discordoo/client`
 The root and very main module for Discordoo.
 Loads all the modules and stuff.
+Also contains some basic type definitions